paulfioravanti/steno-dictionaries/OVERRIDES.md

 ...yet none for "it will".
-I wanted a single-stroke outline for "it will", so I decided to override the `*`-flagged outline since `T-L` feels like a better match for the "it'll" contraction, and I would wager I would use it more than "it will".
+I wanted a single-stroke outline for "it will", so I decided to override the `*`-flagged outline since `T-L` feels like a better match for the "it'll" contraction, and I would wager I would use it more often for "it'll" than I would `T*L`.

 ### `"T-T": "it the"`